webdataset/webdataset/FAQ.md

 Q: How can I handle gzipped tar files with WIDS when loading the SAM dataset?

-A: WIDS currently does not support gzipped tar files directly due to the complexities of random access in compressed files.
-The best workaround is to re- tar the dataset without compression.
+A: WIDS currently does not support gzipped tar files directly due to the inefficiency of random access in compressed streams.
+The best workaround is to re-tar the dataset without compression.
 You can use the `tarfile` library in Python to extract and re-tar the files.
 Here is a sample script to do this:

 ```python
 import os